 - athletes foot

 - joint stiffness

 - knee pain

-Let me clear something up, when I say no shoes, you might be picturing some hobo with filthy clothes, black cracked feet and long toenails, but no.
+Let me clear something up, when I say no shoes, you might be picturing some hobo with filthy clothes, black cracked feet, and long toenails, but no.

-Here’s what no shoes means to me:
+Here’s what no shoes mean to me:

 - no shoes on in the house EVER, they stop at the door, bare feet or flip flops in the house only, also keeps it nice and clean, no dragging in dog shit onto the carpet and other filthy crap from outside.